 Bobby Joe Long, 'The Classified Ad Rapist,' Caused Tampa's Murder Rate To Skyrocket

-Bobby Joe Long, who some reports claim is a distant cousin of Henry Lee Lucas, had a troubled childhood that was a perfect storm for creating a violent offender.
+Bobby Joe Long, who some reports claim is a distant cousin of Henry Lee Lucas, had a troubled childhood prior to his life as a violent offender.

 On November 16, 1984, police finally caught up with Bobby Joe Long for the last time.
 Long was wanted in connection dozens of rapes and murders around Florida, the result of an eight-month killing spree.